mkristian/jar-dependencies/example/Readme.md

     BouncyCastle Security Provider v1.49

-with the environmen **JARS\_HOME** you can control the location of the local maven repository or use the **$HOME/.m2/settings.xml** to setup a custom local repository (the maven way). if you vendor the jars on install then the local maven repository is just cache for those jars, if you do not vendor the jars, **jar\_dependencies** will use the jars directly from the local repository.
+with the environmen **JARS\_HOME** you can control the location of the local maven repository or use the **$HOME/.m2/settings.xml** to setup a custom local repository (the maven way). if you vendor the jars on install then the local maven repository is just a cache for those jars, if you do not vendor the jars, **jar\_dependencies** will use the jars directly from the local repository.